 Crevasse Rescue School

-During the week before the field trip, a classroom session was held at the Obsidian Lodge to review knots, snow anchors and belay techniques that are useful in crevasse rescue and general glacier travel.
-Ken provided entertainment as well as instruction by including slides and crevasse stories from his climb of Denali.
+During the week before the field trip, a class session was held at the Obsidian Lodge to review knots, snow anchors and belay techniques that are useful in crevasse rescue and general glacier travel.

-Nevertheless Saturday turned out to be warm and pleasant and the bugs weren’t bad … a good day for snow practice.
-We found a snow patch not far from the cabin and practiced setting different types of snow anchors and use of snow belay techniques.
-Snow conditions were ideal for setting anchors, and the group got comfortable with the idea that a snow anchor can be a solid belay anchor.
+Saturday of the field trip weekend was spent in hands-on practice of snow anchor and belay techniques.
+Snow conditions were ideal for setting anchors, and most of the group got comfortable with the idea that a snow anchor can be a “bomb-proof” belay anchor.